NLnetLabs/routinator/source/index.rst

 `NLnet Labs <https://nlnetlabs.nl>`_ in the `Rust programming language
 <https://www.rust-lang.org>`_.

-The application is designed to be lightweight and have great portability.
-This means it can run on any Unix-like operating system, but also works on Microsoft Windows.
+The application is designed to be lightweight, secure and have great portability.
 Due to its lean design, it can run effortlessly on minimalist hardware such as a Raspberry Pi.

 Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of